Find out about the possible side effects of surgery for testicular cancer.

 Removing a testicle (orchidectomy)

 You will have some soreness and bruising for a couple of weeks after your operation.
 There are no lasting side effects after you have one testicle removed.
-The other testicle makes up for the missing one by making more testosterone and sperm.

 You can also have a false testicle put in place so it looks the same afterwards.